jumogehn/vimrc/README.rst

 To close cscope after cscope finished it's job, press CTRL+D.

 - Open vim from the top directory of your project

-If you open vim other places than where those tags files exist, vim cannot use those tags files.

-If you don't need to use tags files along with vim, you can open vim anywhere you want.

 References